connorbottone/Social-Network-orginization/README.md

 - This webpage was designed to mange a social media page and store
  - Users
  - Comments/thougths
- - And Reactions to comment/thought into a data base to help orginaze and manage a site
+ - And Reactions to comment/thought into a  Mongodb data base to help orginaze and manage a site
 - Useres have the ability to Add and remove freinds
 - aswell as post and react to comments and delete reactions/comments